Posted on January 31, 2015 in Alcohol and Drug News

 The main motivation for limiting access to opioid medications is the desire to reduce the public’s risks for opioid abuse and opioid addiction.
 Opioid addiction is a concern because all opioid substances can eventually make changes in the brain’s baseline chemistry that contribute to the development of a physical dependence.
 In turn, a physically dependent opioid user is at risk for falling into the uncontrolled, clearly damaging pattern of consumption that marks the presence of opioid addiction.
 The highest risks for addiction typically appear in people who abuse their prescribed medication or consume an opioid medication in any amount without having a prescription.

 Hydrocodone is an active ingredient in opioid pain and cough medications that include Vicodin, Hycodan, Lorcet and Lortab.
 Doctors in the U.S. prescribe Vicodin and other hydrocodone-based products more often than they prescribe any other single opioid.
 In just the first half of 2014, over 65 million prescriptions for products containing the opioid were filled across America.
 Roughly 24.4 million American preteens, teenagers and adults have abused a medication containing hydrocodone at least once over the course of their lives.
+Many of those who abuse hydrocodone end up needing treatment for opiate addiction.
 The only other opioid medication with a remotely comparable rate of abuse is oxycodone (the active ingredient in OxyContin, Percocet and Percodan).

 New, Abuse-Resistant Product